lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 ## Data Format

-1. Tell them it's very easy to extract data as array or hash from standard files like CSV/JSON.
+1. Explain it's easy to extract data as array or hash from standard files like CSV/JSON.
-1. Introduce CSV and JSON and the way we can parse them with the slides.
+1. Introduce CSV and JSON with the slides.
-1. Tell them there is a full course about Parsing the next Tuesday.
+1. Don't spend too much time => **full course on Parsing is next Tuesday**.
 1. If you have time, play a bit with Github API building an interactive program getting info on a user from the terminal.
-Of course, show them that the JSON returned by the API is easily transformed into a readable hash.
-1. You can install [JSON Viewer Chrome extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) to make JSON API responses readable on your browser.
+1. You can install [JSON Viewer Chrome extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) to make JSON readable on your browser.

 Example: [GitHub Api: `/users/ssaunier`](https://api.github.com/users/ssaunier)